protocol/research-grants/RFPs/rfp-8-pubsub.md

 #### Application Deadline

 Rolling: we will be reviewing applications in batches corresponding to calendar months.
-The call will close on 31 March 2020 or earlier if sufficient grants are awarded.
+The call will close on 31 June 2020 or earlier if awarded.

 #### Recommended team